-In just a few minutes, the color had already fixed well.
+Wow, it’s been just a few minutes, but the color is already fixed.

-I had to wear gloves so I wouldn’t dye my fingers.
+(I have to wear gloves so I won’t dye my fingers.)

-Then, I spread the cloth and left it for 3 minutes so that the indigo bonds with oxygen and becomes blue.
+Now that I have I spread the cloth, I must wait for 3 minutes so that the indigo bonds with oxygen and becomes blue.

 The more you dye, the more the color fixes in with a stronger bond.

-After dying, I washed the cloth neatly so that the indigo color wouldn’t stain other clothes.
+Now I’m washing the cloth neatly so that the indigo color won’t stain other clothes.

-Now I took off the marbles, rubber bands, and plastic wrap.
+Now I’m taking off the marbles, rubber bands, and plastic wrap.

 I wonder what the patterns will be like… I’m so excited!